thienclaa/congenial-octo-memory/Projects.md

     - Which project types take the longest to complete?
     - Which project types take the shortest to complete?

-  - Communication of insights: Power
+  - Communication of insights: Power BI